Homo duplex

 Homo duplex is a view promulgated by Émile Durkheim, a macro-sociologist of the 19th century, saying that a man on the one hand is a biological organism, driven by instincts, with desire and appetite and on the other hand is being led by morality and other elements generated by society.
-What allows a person to go beyond the "animal" nature is the most common religion that imposes specific normative system and is a way to regulate behaviour.
+For Durkheim, what enables human beings to transcend their individual, bodily nature is participation in collective life.
+Institutions, most prominently religious and educational ones, provide the concepts, moral norms, and categories of thought that individuals internalize through socialization.

 Left unchecked the individualism leads to a lifetime of seeking to slake selfish desires which leads to unhappiness and despair.
 On the other hand, collective conscience serves as a check on the will.
 This is created by socialisation.
 Highly anomic societies are characterized by weak primary group ties—family, church, community, and other such groups.